tnnt-devteam/tnnt/old_design_discussions.md

 - The devteam level could suppress normal monster spawning.
 The problem with this is that it enables you to do things like nurse dancing and polypiling and have no chance of interruptions.
+- Reading a scroll of missing code, possibly with sufficiently high Int, either uses the pager to display the fragment of C code it contains, or gives a random YAFM such as "This code appears to implement a Thriller-themed rhythm minigame for fighting Z-class monsters."
+Not implemented mainly because no role's background knows how to program and would understand it, and there's already a YAFM for reading the scroll with high Int.

 ## Potential future custom challenges